dominant-strategies/quai-docusaurus/docs/participate/node/node-overview.md

 A slice node on the network is a subset of a global node that validates Prime, a single Region, and a single Zone.
 An example of a slice node would be the combination of Prime, Cyprus, and Cyprus1.
 The benefit to running a slice node is that a node needs fewer resources.
 The trade-off is that cross-node validation is delegated to the peered global nodes or coordinate slices.
 A slice node is the smallest subset of the network that a node can run and still trustlessly access the network.

-The hardware requirement to run a slice node:
+The hardware requirement to run a slice node when Quai is at low/no load:

 - CPU with 4+ cores
+- 16GB+ RAM
+- Fast SSD with at least 1TB free space
+- 10+ MBit/sec download Internet service

+The hardware requirement to run a slice node when Quai is at high/maximum load:

+- CPU with 8+ cores
-- 16GB RAM
+- 24GB+ RAM
-- 1TB free storage space to sync
+- Fast SSD with at least 1TB free space
 - 10+ MBit/sec download Internet service

 ### Multi-Slice Node